Arsnael/james-project/src/site/markdown/server/manage-guice-distributed-james.md

 [mailet grafana board](https://github.com/apache/james-project/blob/master/grafana-reporting/MAILET-1490071694187-dashboard.json)
 and [matcher grafana board](https://github.com/apache/james-project/blob/master/grafana-reporting/MATCHER-1490071813409-dashboard.json).

-## Event Bus
+## Mailbox Event Bus

-James relies on an event bus system.
-Each operations performed on the mailbox will trigger related events.
+James relies on an event bus system to enrich mailbox capabilities.
+Each operation performed on the mailbox will trigger asynchronously related events, that can be processed by potentially any James node on a distributed system.

 Many different kind of events can be triggered during a mailbox operation, such as: